sozialhelden/accessibility-cloud/docs/json-api.md

 ## Features

 - Free access
-- Allow your users to find places by location, category or other metadata
+- Allow your users to find places by location, category, or other metadata
 - Augment your own data with accessibility information
-- Requests over HTTP
+- Requests over HTTP(S)
 - GeoJSON-compatible output format
+- Get data about places, elevators, escalators, and facility disruptions

 ## Getting started